panel-attack/panel-game/docs/Understanding the Codebase.md

 What is important to know is that all scenes belonging to these work with a `BattleRoom`.

 #### BattleRoom
-The `BattleRoom` is the unified representation of game setup and the life cycle of a set of `Match`es.
+The `BattleRoom` is the unified representation of game setup and the life cycle of a set of `ClientMatch`es.
 A `BattleRoom` may have one or more `MatchParticipant`s, it will always hold the constraints of the game mode the game is being set up for in its `mode` field and it generally governs everything about the experience of setting up and coordinating switches between setup scene and game scene to run a sequence of matches.
-If online, the BattleRoom (further defined in `network/BattleRoom.lua`) handles sending and receiving of network messages to update `MatchParticipant` settings and is also responsible for starting the game once everyone is ready.
+If online, the BattleRoom attaches each player to the `NetClient` which handles sending and receiving of network messages to update `MatchParticipant` settings and is also responsible for starting the game once everyone is ready.

 ##### ChallengeMode
 `ChallengeMode` inherits `BattleRoom` in order to control the life cycle of a set for its own purposes.

 #### MatchParticipant
-The `MatchParticipant` represents the abstract concept of a participant in a `BattleRoom` that has a range of settings and can create a `Stack` or `SimulatedStack` with those settings.
+The `MatchParticipant` represents the abstract concept of a participant in a `BattleRoom` that has a range of settings and can create a `PlayerStack` or `ChallengeModePlayerStack` with those settings.
 Alongside these settings the `MatchParticipant` also tracks data such as their win count.
 The `MatchParticipant` implements the outlines of an observer pattern to allow other objects to subscribe to updates on the settings of the `MatchParticipant`.

 ##### Player
-A `Player` is the specialization of `MatchParticipant` that represents (human) players with the full set of settings to create an actual `Stack` driven by the engine.
+A `Player` is the specialization of `MatchParticipant` that represents (human) players with the full set of settings to create an actual `PlayerStack` that wraps a instance of the engine.
-They support a lot more settings and can be flagged as `isLocal = false` to mark them as remote players that get updated via the network component of `BattleRoom`.
+They support a lot more settings and can be flagged as `isLocal = false` to mark them as remote players that get updated via the `NetClient`.
 Respectively, local players will send changes of their settings to the server by having the network components subscribe to the `Player`'s settings, keeping the `Player` decoupled from all network activity.

 ##### ChallengeModePlayer
-A `ChallengeModePlayer` is the specialization of `MatchParticipant` that represents the opposing player in a `ChallengeMode` to create a `SimulatedStack` that is driven solely with an `AttackEngine` and a `Health` engine.
+A `ChallengeModePlayer` is the specialization of `MatchParticipant` that represents the opposing player in a `ChallengeMode` to create a `ChallengeModePlayerStack` that is driven solely with an `AttackEngine` and a `Health` engine.
-As they are mainly managed by the `ChallengeMode` itself they only implement the bare minimum to interface with `BattleRoom` and `Match`.
+As they are mainly managed by the `ChallengeMode` itself they only implement the bare minimum to interface with `BattleRoom` and `ClientMatch`.

 ### Ingame
-All actual ingame happening are operated on a `Match` that runs a certain number of `Stack`s or `SimulatedStack`s belonging to `MatchParticipant`s.
+All actual ingame happening are operated on a `ClientMatch` that runs a certain number of `ClientStack`s belonging to `MatchParticipant`s.
-`Stack`, `SimulatedStack` and `Match` are oblivious to the existence of `BattleRoom` and for every single game a new `Match` and new `Stack`s/`SimulatedStack`s are being created - the `Match` based on the game mode and the `Stack`s/`SimulatedStack`s based on the settings of the `MatchParticipant`s.
+`PlayerStack`, `ChallengeModePlayerStack` and `ClientMatch` are oblivious to the existence of `BattleRoom` and for every single game a new `ClientMatch` and new `ClientStack`s are being created - the `ClientMatch` based on the game mode and the `ClientStack`s based on the settings of the `MatchParticipant`s.

 ## The engine

 The engine is located in the `common/engine` directory.
 While currently only in use by the client, the goal is for the engine to become an independently versioned component that can be used by client and server alike, in the latter case for example to validate scores for online leaderboards.
-The bulk of the game physics lives inside the `Stack` class which is defined in `Stack.lua` and derives from the conceptual minimum `StackBase` a table needs to implement to be run by a `Match`.
+The bulk of the game physics lives inside the `Stack` class which is defined in `Stack.lua` and derives from the conceptual minimum `BaseStack` a table needs to implement to be run by a `Match`.

-The client extends engine classes like `Stack` and `Match` with graphics functions.
+The client wraps engine classes like `Stack` and `Match` with its own `PlayerStack` and `ClientMatch` classes and registers callbacks to a set of predefined signals to add graphics and sound functionality to the raw physics as well as the actual input mechanism.

-While the engine, in particular StackBase still holds some graphics functions, the eventual goal is for all graphics functions to move to client.
-This is so the server - that doesn't use love - can run the engine as well.
+The goal is for the engine to be entirely pure and not using love so that the server can run the engine as well, e.g. for validating online Time Attack scores for a leaderboard.
+At the time of writing, the remaining dependencies on love are related to the PRNG and the timer only.

 ### Stack.lua
 `Stack.lua` contains the code for construction of `Stack`s, running them, performing rollback, creating new rows, various puzzle stuff and most of the physics that is not directly related to the behaviour of an individual `Panel`.